tgivslife/laravel-alpine/8.4/README.md

   or by restarting the Web server for changes to the filesystem to take effect.

         PHP_OPCACHE_VALIDATE_TIMESTAMPS="0"

-- How often to check script timestamps for updates, in seconds.
-  0 will result in OPcache checking for updates on every request.
-  This configuration directive is ignored if opcache.validate_timestamps is disabled.

-        PHP_OPCACHE_REVALIDATE_FREQUENCY="60"

 - If disabled, all documentation comments will be discarded from the opcode cache to reduce the size of the optimised code.
   Disabling this configuration directive may break applications and frameworks that rely on comment parsing for annotations, including Doctrine, Zend Framework 2 and PHPUnit.